Contexts

 Context Console

 Enter a customer ID like c_001 to fetch the instance and see all base facts (name, tier, income, etc.) and derived facts (transaction_count, total_spent).
-When required facts are present, bound rules/flows execute automatically– if you've already set those up, you should be able to see their outputs write-back to your live context accordingly.
+When required facts are present, bound rules/flows execute automatically.
+If you've already set those up, you should be able to see their outputs write-back to your live context accordingly.

 Using the API